 Choosing the best pair of new skis can be a daunting task.
-Width, shape, length, camber, materials, flex, etc., etc. Let’s face it; industry buyer’s guides can be confusing too.
+Width, shape, length, camber, materials, flex, etc., etc. Let’s face it; traditional industry buyer’s guides can be confusing too.
 Here is our breakdown of getting the ski that’s right for you!
+If you seek to learn about every aspect of a ski’s design, check out our full length Ski Buyer’s Guide.

 Ski shape is generally given as width, in millimeters, at the shovel (the widest part in front), waist and tail.
 The most critical of these for overall performance is the waist width, which ranges from about 65mm (for slalom race skis) to more than 115mm (for powder skis).